python/typeshed/CONTRIBUTING.md

     * IMPORTANT: For new libraries, [get permission from the library owner first](#adding-a-new-library).
     * Create your stubs [conforming to the coding style](#stub-file-coding-style).
     * Make sure your tests pass cleanly on `mypy`, `pytype`, and `flake8`.
+    * Reformat your stubs with black and isort.
 4. [Submit your changes](#submitting-changes):
     * Open a pull request
     * For new libraries, [include a reference to where you got permission](#adding-a-new-library)